 Awareness is the stage where prospects are experiencing the symptoms of a problem.

 At this point, it’s less about pointing visitors at your products saying “look at me!” and more about building brand trust and helping people think through and identify the specific challenges they’re facing.
-That’s why highly visual formats with maximum shareability will help you thrive!
+That’s why highly visual formats with maximum sharability will help you thrive!

 Infographics are visualisations designed to convey information in a quicker and more engaging way.
-Done right, these handy pieces of content are pure gold for “shareability”, since they’re perfect to distribute over several platforms.
+Done right, these handy pieces of content are pure gold for “sharability”, since they’re perfect to distribute over several platforms.

 Ultimately, a great infographic will: